-The Complete Guide to Mardi Gras at Universal Orlando
+The Complete Guide to Mardi Gras at the Universal Orlando Resort

 The Mardi Gras celebration at Universal Studios Florida in the Universal Orlando Resort is typically held every night from early February to mid-April and is completely free with your theme park admission.
 Universal puts on quite the show for Mardi Gras with the one of the best theme park parades, amazing concerts, food, music and more.